 Fruit And Vegetables In Season In September In The UK

 Want to know which fruit and vegetables are in season in September in the UK?
-Read on to find out!
+Here’s your full guide.

 September has really crept up on us this year, don’t you think?
-So I’m back sharing the best of what fruit and vegetables are in season this month.
+So I’m back, sharing the best of what fruit and vegetables are in season this month to help you reduce your food miles.

 September is a bountiful month for fresh seasonal British produce.
-So much so, that the shops are bursting with cheap homegrown produce this month.
-Fruits like blackberries are at their very best, whilst vegetable-wise courgettes and runner beans are also at their peak.
-Do take a look at the full guide though for more ideas of what to eat in September.
+So much so that the shops are bursting with cheap homegrown produce this month.

 The Fruit In Season In September